Dyo prasina matia

 The song "Dyo prasina matia" was a great success, as evidenced by the present fifth version of the musical score, and was recorded three times in Greek historical discography.

-The song was recorded many times in historical discography, either as a song or as an instrumental cover, in several places and languages.
+The song was recorded many times in historical discography, either as a song or as an instrumental cover, in several locations and languages.
 For example:

 Swedish repertoire: